-

 When Did Christians Become Comfortable with the Loss of Truth?

 When Did Christians Become Comfortable with the Loss of Truth?
 A deference for human leadership has gotten in the way of the Christian commitment to God.
 Perhaps this is done unwittingly; modern American Christian tradition has perpetuated a particular set of stances as the crux of its ethic: abortion and LGBTQ equality.
-Some Christians use Continue reading
+Some Christians use these issues as a test for faithfulness to the God of Scripture.
+I speculate that many of Trump’s Christian voters hold that their commitment to an anti-abortion stance is their biggest political motivator — and Trump promised to nominate a potential Supreme Court justice who… Continue reading

 -